 Turn its screw slightly so it can be removed from its holding position.

-Locating the Jack on the Car
+3. Locate the Jack Position on the Car

 Under the car is a ridge that runs the length of the body.